terenkur/frontend-site/README.md

 # Frontend Site

 This repository contains a small React frontend and a FastAPI backend.
-The frontend can be deployed to **GitHub Pages** under the user `terenkur`.
+Both parts can be deployed together on **Vercel** using the provided configuration.

 ## Local Development